The Isithelo project:

 · Drama supplies include a variety of props, furniture and costumes.

 Wellness is a key aspect of the Isithelo project.
-Every day starts with a variety of "headspace" activities that students can sign up for in advance.
-Students start working on their project during "action" time.
+Every day starts with a variety of Wellness Activities that students sign up for the day before.
+Students start working on their project during Work Sessions.

-All headspace activities will be supervised by a teacher hosting/leading the activity.
+All Wellness Activities are supervised by a teacher hosting/leading the activity.

 Students can choose to write a report/ do a presentation.
 There will be a formal exhibition to showcase the final product or evidence of outcome.